<Editor />

 Reference#

-Record<"success" | "error", String>Optional.
+resolverMap<String, React.ComponentType>A map of User Components that will be used in the editorenabled?booleanOptional.
+If set to false, all editing capabilities will be disabledindicator?Record<"success" | "error", String>Optional.
 The colour to use for the drop indicator.
-The colour set in 'success' will be used when the indicator shows a droppable location; otherwise the colour set in 'error' will be used.onRender?
+The colour set in 'success' will be used when the indicator shows a droppable location; otherwise the colour set in 'error' will be used.onRender?React.ComponentType<{element: React.ReactElement}>Optional.
+Specify a custom component to render every User Element in the editor.onNodesChange?(query: QueryMethods) => voidOptional.
+A callback method when the values of any of the nodes in the state changes

 Examples#

-Custom render user elementsBy default, every user element is rendered just as it is.
-However, if you'd like to, for example, wrap every user element inside a div
+By default, every user element is rendered just as it is.
+However, if you'd like to, for example, wrap every user element inside a div, you can do so through the onRender prop:

-In the above example, every user element will now be wrapped in a black div
+In the above example, every user element will now be wrapped in a black div.

-Specifying the Drop Indicator colourYou could change the colours of the drag and drop indicators like so:
+You could change the colours of the drag and drop indicators like so:

-Callback when Nodes changePerform a callback whenever the Nodes in the editor is updated/changed
+Perform a callback whenever the Nodes in the editor is updated/changed